hantsy/spring-reactive-sample/README.md

       uri: mongodb://localhost:27017/blog
 ```

-Before starting up your application, make sure have a running MongoDB instance in your local system.
+Before starting up your application, make sure there is a running MongoDB instance in your local system.

-**NOTE**: If you have not installed it, go to [the download page](ttps://www.mongodb.com/download-center?jmp=nav#community) and get a copy of MongoDB, and install it into your system.
+**NOTE**: If you have not installed it, go to [Mongo download page](ttps://www.mongodb.com/download-center?jmp=nav#community) and get a copy of MongoDB, and install it into your system.

 Alternatively, if you are familiar with Docker, it is simple to start a MongoDB instance via Docker Compose file.